thePlebDev/Farmers-Canada-clone/README.md

 	}
 ```
 - The code above is fairly straight forward.
-The key to it is the while loop, this allows our bot to continously make requests with `String urlString = String.format("https://www.javawebscrapingsandbox.com/product/%s", urlNum);` and then scrape that the data that is returned with `Scrapper scrapping = new Scrapper(doc);`(the previous class we just created). `Elements data = doc.select("i.right.chevron.icon");` is how what is used to get the right arrow. `if(data.hasClass("right chevron icon")){}` is used to check if there is a right arrow on the screen, if there isn't then that means our bot has entered the last page and to enter the else block. `scraping.scrape();` is used to scrape the last page, lastly printing out `NOTHING FOUND` and breaking out of the while loop.
+Notice the while loop, this allows our bot to continously make requests with `String urlString = String.format("https://www.javawebscrapingsandbox.com/product/%s", urlNum);` and then scrape that the data that is returned with `Scraper scraping = new Scraper(doc);`(the previous class created). `Elements data = doc.select("i.right.chevron.icon");` is used to get the right arrow. `if(data.hasClass("right chevron icon")){}` is used to check if if data has a Element with the class of `right chevron icon` , if there isn't then that means the bot has entered the last page and to enter the else block. `scraping.scrape();` is used to scrape the last page, lastly printing out `End of pages` and breaking out of the while loop.

 ## <a name="hidden">Disguising the requests</a>
 - For various reasons it is best to make web scraping bots seem as close to natural interactions as possible.
 The most obvious reason is to avoid anti-bot mechanisms that some websites implement.
-The two methods that this bot is going to emply is adding a `User-agent` and space the time between our requests.
+The two methods that this bot is going to employ are adding a `User-agent` and space the time between our requests.
 ```
 Thread.sleep(2000);
 connection.userAgent("Mozilla")
 ```
 - Just make sure that these two pieces of code are inside of the while loop and before the call to `Elements data = doc.select("i.right.chevron.icon");`.
-The sleep() method causes the current thread to suspend execution for two senconds, which makes our bot lool a little more human.
+The sleep() method causes the current thread to suspend execution for two senconds, which makes our bot look a little more human.
 This code works because the code we are writing is small, but if you are making something that is multithreaded, then the sleep() method should not be called on the main thread. `userAgent("Mozilla")` is used to set the request user-agent header and make the request seem more natural.
 If you want to learn more about how to hide your bots actions you can find more information [HERE](https://www.scrapingbee.com/java-webscraping-book/#6-stay-under-cover).

 ## <a name="final">Conclusion</a>
-- In the end, I hope I was able to give you a better perspective on the internet as a whole and give you an introduction to web scaping.
-- Thank you for taking time our of your day to read this blog post.
+- The internet and web scraping are two increadly powerful things.
+However, you must always remember to be curtious of the pages you are scraping and mindful of how many requests you send to a server.
-- May the internet be ever in your favour.
+- Thank you and may the internet be ever in your favour.